autotest/autotest-docker/index.rst

 This module provides two helper classes intended to make writing subtests easier.
-They hide some of the autotest ``test.test`` complexity, while providing some helper methods for logging output to the controling terminal (only) and automatically loading the specified configuration section (see `configuration module`_)
+They hide some of the autotest ``test.test`` complexity, while providing some helper methods for logging output to the controlling terminal (only) and automatically loading the specified configuration section (see `configuration module`_)

 .. autoclass:: dockertest.subtest.Subtest